jjk1492/WebCheckers/docs/DesignDoc.md

 ### Model Tier

 Model Tier handles all of the actual game logic.
-It has a game class that maintains the state of 2 boards, one for each player, in order to keep state protected but also will allow moves to be undone.
-Each board has some state of it's own to keep track of the current turn, list of rows that make up the actual board.
+It has a game class that maintains the state of a Board an two Players(one could be an AIPlayer), in order to keep state protected but also will allow moves to be undone.
+The board has a state of it's own to keep track of the current turn, and a list of rows that make up the actual board.
 Each row has a list of spaces that make up the row itself.
 Each space can be marked invalid or valid and if it contains a piece.
 A piece have a type (single, king) and color (red, white) and a state(open, blocked, jump).
 Open means no jumps available, but there is a single step to be made.
 A blocked piece means it currently can not make a move.
 Jump is used when there is jump is available to make.
 These states are used to help make determining legal moves for the game more convenient.
 Position and Move are both data holders which are used for checking when a move is a step or jump.

 ![Model UML](Model-UML.png)